inikep/lizard/README.md

 Documentation
 -------------------------

-The raw LZ5 block compression format is detailed within [lz5_Block_format].
+The raw Lizard block compression format is detailed within [lz5_Block_format].

 To compress an arbitrarily long file or data stream, multiple blocks are required.
 Organizing these blocks and providing a common header format to handle their content is the purpose of the Frame format, defined into [lz5_Frame_format].
-Interoperable versions of LZ5 must respect this frame format.
+Interoperable versions of Lizard must respect this frame format.

 [lz5_Block_format]: doc/lz5_Block_format.md
 [lz5_Frame_format]: doc/lz5_Frame_format.md